InesSeverino2/python-cimec-ines-severino/README.md

 ## Description

 The main goal of this project is to define how different patterns of periodic and aperiodic EEG activity are associated with different developmental profiles in autistic children.
-We applied here an algorithm for the explicit parameterization of neural power spectra (Donoghe et al. 2020) to resting-state EEG data of autistic and control children.
+After datapreprocessing, we applied here an algorithm for the explicit parameterization of neural power spectra (Donoghe et al. 2020) to resting-state EEG data of autistic and control children.

 This spectral parameterization ("specparam", https://github.com/fooof-tools/fooof ) algorithm fits components of power spectral densities (PSDs) in a way that is informed by physiology, without relying on predefined canonical frequency bands.
 This method has recently been introduced in pediatric research as a promising approach for addressing inter-individual differences in power spectra and for elucidating the role of aperiodic activity in various cognitive processes (Ostlund et al., 2022).